S scale: History

 S scale is one of the oldest model railroading scales.
-The earliest known 1:64 scale train was constructed from card stock in 1896.
+The earliest known 1:64-scale train was constructed from card stock in 1896.
 The first working models appeared in England in the early 20th century.
 Modeling in S scale increased in the 1930s and 1940s when CD Models marketed 3/16-inch model trains.

-American Flyer was a manufacturer of standard gauge and O gauge "tinplate" trains, based in Chicago, Illinois.
-It never produced S scale trains as an independent company.
+American Flyer was a manufacturer of standard-gauge and O-gauge "tinplate" trains, based in Chicago, Illinois.
+It never produced S-scale trains as an independent company.
 Chicago Flyer was purchased by A.C.
-Gilbert Co. in the late 1930s.
-Gilbert began manufacturing S scale trains around 1939 that ran on three rail "O" gauge track.
+Gilbert Company in the late 1930s.
+Gilbert began manufacturing S-scale trains around 1939 that ran on three-rail "O"-gauge track.
 This was known as 3/16-inch O gauge.
-Gilbert stopped producing trains during WWII.
-When the war ended, Gilbert began producing true S scale S gauge trains in 1946 under the American Flyer mark.
+Gilbert stopped producing trains during the Second World War.
+When the war ended, Gilbert began producing true S-scale S-gauge trains in 1946 under the American Flyer mark.

-The term "S scale" was adopted by the National Model Railroading Association (NMRA) in 1943 to represent that scale that was half of 1 gauge which was built to 1:32 scale.
+The term S scale was adopted by the National Model Railroad Association (NMRA) in 1943 to represent that scale that was half of 1 gauge which was built to 1:32 scale.
 A.C.
 Gilbert's improvements in 1:64 modeling and promotions of S gauge largely shaped the world of 1:64 modeling today.

 As early as 1948, an industrially produced narrow-gauge railway on tracks with a model gauge of 16.5 mm was available from the French company Allard.
-The vehicles in the scale of 1:60 to be assigned to today's Sm gauge ran with direct current on commercially available H0 gauge centre conductor tracks from the same manufacturer or from competitors, which also has a model gauge of 16.5 mm and centre conductor.
+The vehicles in the scale of 1:60 to be assigned to today's Sm gauge run with direct current on commercially available H0-gauge centre-conductor tracks from the same manufacturer or from competitors, which also have a model gauge of 16.5 mm and centre conductor.
 The traction units, a steam locomotive and a rail bus (autorail), were also available with a clockwork drive.